 Degree Plan – Management Science PhD

-Students typically devote the first two years to course work and research seminars.
-They take a preliminary exam based on the course work and seminars at the end of their first year, and take a comprehensive qualifying exam based on the course work and seminars at the end of their second year.
+Students typically devote the first two years to coursework and research seminars.
+They take a preliminary exam based on the course work and seminars at the end of their first year and take a comprehensive qualifying exam based on the coursework and seminars at the end of their second year.
 During their second summer in the program, students write an original research paper on a topic of interest to them.
 By the end of the second year, each student begins to develop his/her dissertation research area, which is usually completed over the next two to three years.

 The program offers concentrations in areas such as Accounting, Information Systems, Finance, Marketing and Operations Management.
-Core and elective courses provide students a thorough understanding of research methodologies and management principles.
+Core and elective courses provide students with a thorough understanding of research methodologies and management principles.
 A sequence of PhD seminars exposes students to traditional and emerging research issues in their respective areas.

 Prerequisites

 Calculus, matrix algebra, computer programming and statistics are prerequisites for the doctoral program – every admitted student is responsible for ensuring he/she has satisfied these prerequisite requirements before joining the program.
-Doctoral students in Management Science benefit from an exposure to multiple functional areas in management.
+Doctoral students in Management Science benefit from exposure to multiple functional areas in management.
 To ensure this benefit, students who enter the program without an MBA (or equivalent degree) are required to complete a combined minimum of four courses (at the master’s or doctoral level) in at least three functional areas.
-This cross-functional exposure is particularly useful for students engaging in cross-functional research, in positioning their research for wider appeal, and for effectively teaching business school students with diverse specializations.
+This cross-functional exposure is particularly useful for students engaging in cross-functional research, positioning their research for wider appeal and effectively teaching business school students with diverse specializations.

 Degree Requirements

-Year 1 and 2
+Years 1 and 2

-• Coursework
+- Coursework

-• Preliminary examination
+- Preliminary examination

-• Qualifying examination
+- Qualifying examination

-• Research papers
+- Research papers

-• Research activities
+- Research activities

-• Completion of other requirements for concentration
+- Completion of other requirements for concentration

 Year 3

-• Directed reading and research
+- Directed reading and research

-• Admission to candidacy
+- Admission to candidacy

-• Formulation of dissertation topic
+- Formulation of dissertation topic

 Year 4

-• Dissertation proposal
+- Dissertation proposal

-• Continued research
+- Continued research

-• Dissertation defense
+- Dissertation defense

 Students are evaluated annually on their progress in the program.